 So, I may have gone a little overboard at the produce stand this weekend!
 And unexpectedly ended up canning Spicy Dilly Beans!

 I stopped in to check on my order for a bushel of tomatoes.
-On top of buying those, I ended up buying peppers for my Bacon Wrapped Stuffed Peppers, as well as a peck of green beans.
+On top of buying those, I ended up buying 3 types of peppers for my Bacon Wrapped Stuffed Peppers, as well as a peck of green beans.

 The women standing in line with me had huge eyes and said, “Someone has a busy weekend!!”
 Little do they know that this is just the start of it!